andtie/SequenceBuilder/README.md

 The elements of the heterogeneous sequence don't have to be views.
 For a more intricate example, where the SequenceBuilder is used to build a table out of columns, see [`TableView.swift`](Sources/SequenceBuilderExamples/TableView.swift) in the examples folder.
+For a more advanced table view implementation, see [`SwiftTableView`](https://github.com/andtie/SwiftTableView).

 ## What kind of sorcery is this?